 - Taxes payable during life and at death, including income tax, capital gains tax, and estate duty;

-- The nomination of an executor and ensuring that such executor is granted the powers necessary to fulfil the role properly;
+- The nomination of an Executor and ensuring that the Executor is granted the powers necessary to fulfil the role properly;

 - Business succession planning.